Tropical gar: Diet

-Sex Determination
+Sex determination

 Atractosteus tropicus lack differentiated sex chromosomes.
 The sex of an individual is decided by their expression of various autosomal genes, which play a role in altering brain, liver, and gonad functions.
 As a result of this system, there is little to no sexual dimorphism amongst the species, and sexing individuals is rather difficult.
 There is some evidence to suggest that females amongst the species are, on average, slightly longer and rounder than their male counterparts.

-Facultative Air Breathing
+Facultative air breathing

 Tropical gar are bimodal breathers, meaning that they use both their gills for water breathing and vascularized swim bladder for breathing air.
 This swim bladder is analogous to a lung, able to take in oxygen from above the waterline.
 This allows the tropical gar to have moderate success in deoxygenated pools of water, significant for their often fluctuating environment.
 When breathing, the tropical gar will tilt their body slightly upward and breathe in a 4-step process.
 Air is pushed out of the "lung" into the buccal cavity, where it is then expelled through its opercular slits, part of the gills.
 New air is then dragged into the buccal cavity and forced back into the "lungs".